JJWesterkamp/event-delegation/README.md

 My take on an event-delegation implementation for browser UI events:

 - One single function signature
-- Uses an options object.
-No confusing parameter lists
+- Uses an options object instead of confusing parameter lists
-- Calls listener callbacks in the context of matched _delegator_ elements
+- Calls listener callbacks in the context of matched elements, like jQuery does
 - Fully typed

 ## Installation